Early release of your Super Funds – Can I use my Super for my plastic surgery?

-- It could take weeks for your application to be approved (around 2-3 weeks or longer)
+- Moreover, keep in mind it can take weeks for your application to be approved (around 2-3 weeks or longer)

-Early release will most likely apply to plastic surgery which is related to health concerns, such as:
+Early release will most likely apply to plastic surgery which is related to health concerns.
+For Example:

 - Abdominoplasty or Lipectomy after weight loss

-- Body Contouring or Skin Reduction Surgery after weight loss or Bariatric Surgery
+- Similarly, Body Contouring or Skin Reduction Surgery after weight loss or Bariatric Surgery

-- Other Surgeries for relieving Chronic Pain conditions
+- As well as, other Surgeries for relieving Chronic Pain conditions

 When it comes to an early release of Superannuation for Surgery, some Super Funds allow early super withdrawal for procedures, however, some do not.

-Can your Superannuation Fund be used to pay for your Plastic Surgery?
+Can you use your Superannuation Fund to pay for your Plastic Surgery – for younger patients?